mtisza1/Cenote-Taker2/README.md

 Or if you've put your conda environment in a custom location:
 `conda activate /path/to/better/directory/cenote-taker2_env`

-2. Run the python script (see options below).
+2. Run the python script to get the quick help menu (see options below).

 `python /path/to/Cenote-Taker2/run_cenote-taker2.py`

+3. Run some contigs.
+For example:
+`python /path/to/Cenote-Taker2/run_cenote-taker2.py -c MY_CONTIGS.fasta -r my_contigs1_ct -m 32 -t 32 -p true -db virion`

-(Or, if you want to save a log of the run)
+(Or, if you want to save a log of the run, add  "2>&1 | tee output.log" to the end of the command)

-`python /path/to/Cenote-Taker2/run_cenote-taker2.py 2>&1 | tee output.log`
+`python /path/to/Cenote-Taker2/run_cenote-taker2.py -c MY_CONTIGS.fasta -r my_contigs1_ct -m 32 -t 32 -p true -db virion 2>&1 | tee output.log`

 ### Use Case Suggestions/Settings